Non-profit website

 Work Done

-Localized feedback and design and content updates
+Localized feedback, design, and content updates

 Timeframe